 - SAP has proposed 3500 go-lives for S/4HANA.
-What SAP says is normally repeated by those that cover SAP.
+What SAP says is usually repeated by those that cover SAP.

 - What is the reality of the S/4HANA go-lives in 2019?

-We have been tracking S/4HANA numbers for roughly 3 years.
-We covered this of live S/4HANA customers in 2017 in The S/4HANA Implementation Study, and in 2018 we covered this topic How Accurate Was SAP on S/4HANA’s Go Live Numbers?
+We have been tracking S/4HANA numbers for roughly three years.
+We covered this of live S/4HANA customers in 2017 in The S/4HANA Implementation Study, and in 2018 we covered this topic, How Accurate Was SAP on S/4HANA’s Go Live Numbers?

 We decided to write this article to update readers as to the background for our current estimate for 2019, or at least for mid-2019.

 Taking the AOK Hessen S/4HANA Case Study as an Example

 Typically when a case study is published, information is communicated that SAP and the customer and implementation partner did not want critically analyzed.

 This is an excellent example of the issues with some of the S/4HANA case studies.